Dimensions

 • Create financial statements, budgets, and rebate rules (where applicable).

-Dimensions versus periods and measures
+Dimensions versus periods versus measures

 The period (date) isn't a dimension, but it acts like one because you also use it to group, filter, and compare data over time.